-By timothy from Slashdot's just-don't-trust-that-siri department
+By Unknown Lamer from Slashdot's live-fast-die-young-bomb-may-drop-tomorrow department

-By timothy from Slashdot's but-e-medical-records department
+By Unknown Lamer from Slashdot's onward-to-the-stars department

-By timothy from Slashdot's only-steal-the-yellow-bikes department
+By Roblimo from Slashdot's everything-you-own-must-now-connect-to-the-internet department

 You remember Peter Hoddie, right?
 He was one of the original QuickTime